12 Argentine grapes. Every bottle tells a story.

 What is Argentina's most famous wine?

 Malbec.
-It is a French-born red grape that found its true home in the high desert of Mendoza, and it accounts for the majority of Argentina's premium red exports.
+A French-born red grape that found its true home in the high desert of Mendoza — it accounts for the majority of Argentina's premium red exports.
 Outside the country, Malbec and Argentine wine are almost interchangeable terms.

 What is Argentina's signature white wine?

 Torrontés.
-It is floral and aromatic on the nose, but dry and lightly bitter on the finish — a useful surprise after the first sniff.
-It grows best in the very high-altitude vineyards of Salta, particularly around the town of Cafayate.
+Floral and aromatic on the nose, dry and lightly bitter on the finish.
+It grows best in the very high-altitude vineyards of Salta, particularly around Cafayate.

 Are Argentine wines good quality?